Source of Image: Google Images

 Actors dressed in costumes shouted and flailed in their dance, telling everyone how stupid the lives of Pholuxonians and the Sowlens were, compared to their new lives under Norbert’s rule.
 It was put in a comedic way, and the crowd laughed ridiculously hard at the right parts.

 Before long, the Sowlens were portrayed to the audience.
 They were dressed in stitched furs in their snowy mountains, and they weren’t much better.
-In fact, they were seen as savage tribe groups that didn’t have much between their ears.
+In fact, they were seen as savage nomadic tribe groups that didn’t have much between their ears.
 They chanted for ice demons and some god named Sonalus, and grunted a lot, digging the butt of their spears to the ground.
+When it featured a family, the children cried and overreacted, and the parents screamed.

 This left people laughing so hard, that someone loudly reported that they couldn’t breathe from all that stupidity, and that he “should leave before their shit got worse.” which resulted in even more laughter.
 Even the actors joined in, hugging their stomachs and pointing at the out-spoken villager.

 The only ones not even close to even chuckling were the group.
-The Sowlens looked gloomy, and the girl and her uncle stoic.
+The Sowlens looked hurt, and the girl and her uncle disgusted.
 They didn’t believe half the things that were said, and a few minutes later, they were riding away on their horses from the insulting play, Rafael raving about how untrue it was.

 “…None of these people has ever seen even one bit of Sowlengard.”
 He said, not even checking if he’s out of earshot yet.”
 Otherwise, they would have never said such insults out loud in public view.
 Those actors are liars, all of them, and know nothing of the truth.”